 2.25.1.
 "Flex fuel ethanol vehicle" means a flex fuel vehicle that can run on petrol or a mixture of petrol and ethanol up to an 85 per cent ethanol blend (E85).

 2.25.2.
 "Flex fuel biodiesel vehicle" means a flex fuel vehicle that can run on mineral diesel or a mixture of mineral diesel and biodiesel.

+2.25.3.
+"Flex fuel H2NG vehicle" means a flex fuel vehicle that can run on different mixtures of hydrogen and NG/biomethane.

 2.26.
 "Vehicles designed to fulfil specific social needs" means diesel vehicles of category M1 which are either: